DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Entry Requirements

+At least five GCSEs at Grade 4 or above all from the core subjects.
 Examinations are essay based so a good standard of English is required.
 There is no expectation that you have studied full course RE GCSE.

 How will I learn?

 Students are expected to complete their pre-reading tasks, which will give them an overview of the topic being explored.
 Students' knowledge is developed in lessons with videos, further readings and class activities such as card sorts.
-Students will then evaluate the topic through a range of discussions and debates.
+Students' will then evaluate the topic through a range of discussions and debates.
 Whilst students are not expected to make lots of notes in lessons, they are expected to create summary materials, essay plans and written essays based on the content they have learnt.

 Over the course of the year, students will become confident in reading philosophical texts, writing extended essays, giving presentations and debating with their peers.